 Who gets cochlear implants?

 The FDA first approved cochlear implants in the mid-1980s to treat hearing loss in adults.
 Since 2000, cochlear implants have been FDA-approved for use in eligible children beginning at 12 months of age.
-For young children who are deaf or severely hard-of-hearing, using a cochlear implant while they are young exposes them to sounds during an optimal period to develop speech and language skills.
+For young children who are deaf or have severe to profound hearing loss, using a cochlear implant while they are young exposes them to sounds during an optimal period to develop speech and language skills.
 Research has shown that when these children receive a cochlear implant followed by intensive therapy before they are 18 months old, they are better able to hear, comprehend sound and music, and speak than their peers who receive implants when they are older.
 Studies have also shown that eligible children who receive a cochlear implant before 18 months of age develop language skills at a rate comparable to children with normal hearing, and many succeed in mainstream classrooms.

 Some adults who have lost all or most of their hearing later in life can also benefit from cochlear implants.
 They learn to associate the signals from the implant with sounds they remember, including speech, without requiring any visual cues such as those provided by lipreading or sign language.